 Play Texas Hold 'em Online

-Texas Hold'em: With simple rules, a quick learning curve and now a chance to be rich and famous, it’s no wonder Texas Holdem has surged past Seven-Card Stud as the game of choice for the average poker player.
+Texas Hold'em: With simple rules, a quick learning curve and, these days, a chance to be rich and famous, it’s no wonder Texas Holdem has surged past Seven-Card Stud as the game of choice for the average poker player.

-Check out our editors' picks for the top Texas Hold em poker rooms online below, or scroll down below the toplist for more about the game of Texas Hold'em, such as the history of the game, poker hand rankings and a brief outline of the most important rules.
+Check out our editors' picks for the top Texas Hold em poker rooms online below or scroll down below the toplist for more about the game of Texas Hold'em.

 A 150-Word History of Texas Hold’em